-The Film + Digital Content program at Studio School features an exclusive, hands-on curriculum developed in partnership with studio executives, industry experts, and innovative artists.
-Our conservatory approach immerses all filmmakers in hands-on, project-based learning utilizing professional best practices from the very start of the program while, at the same time, supporting students as they cultivate their own unique voice through participation in a curated screening series, master classes, and workshops.
-After building a foundation of core skills during the first two years, the curriculum opens up to allow for greater choice in electives and the selection of a path-to-industry concentrations: Directing, Screenwriting, Producing, Documentary, Cinematography, Editing, Visual Effects and Sound Design.
-Unique features of the program include classes taught by industry professionals on an active studio lot, an advanced directing project during the second year of the program, the opportunity to compete for funded collaborative projects in year three, and the thesis-level capstone project in year four.
+The Film + Digital Content program at Hussian College features an immersive, projectbased curriculum taught by industry professionals on an active studio lot.
+Student filmmakers practice and develop their unique voices while concurrently studying established artists, past and present, in curated screening series and master classes.
+After building a foundation of core skills during the first two years, the curriculum opens up to allow for a variety of electives that support a path-to-industry focus on directing, screenwriting, producing, documentary, cinematography, or editing.
+Unique features of the program include an advanced directing project during the second year of the program, the opportunity to compete for funded, collaborative projects in year three, and a thesis-level capstone project in year four, which can be completed in the student's area of focus.